 2. Hired Actors Give Phony Video Testimonials

 Another tactic used to trick us into thinking Tap2Earn is legit is to feed us fake success stories.

-Instead of showing videos from actual members who are making money with this program, the unknown site owner decided to use Fiverr.com – a website where you can hire people to make spokesperson videos for you.
+Instead of showing videos from actual members making money with this program, the unknown site owner has to use Fiverr.com – a website where you hire people to make spokesperson videos.

 Here's a guy calling himself Austin telling us how much money he's made since he joined, as well as his Fiverr gig where he offers to make fake video testimonials for a fee:

 It gets worse – Tap2Pay recently tweeted his video out telling people to register:

 Austin talking about Tap 2 Earn and how amazing it really is! ?
 Register today to earn $25 dollars instantly as well as $10 each referral ? https://t.co/duBuFuXs9d— Tap 2 Earn (@tap2earnpty) November 18, 2019